Networking is usually pretty “all or nothing.” Either someone avoids it like Comic Sans, or they put their all into it.

 Finding somewhere to start won’t be hard.

-It should only take five minutes of planning, solid Googling, and a few minutes of LinkedIn or Facebook creeping.
+It should only take five minutes of planning, solid Googling, and a few minutes of LinkedIn or Facebook perusal.

 Grab a piece of paper or your planner and jot down:

-- Any specific details about your ideal client (industry, business type/model, location, etc.)
+- Specific details about your ideal client (industry, business type/model, budget, location, etc.)

 - Their favorite places to hang out online